brendanfuller/GlobalAudioSoundboard/README.md

 - **Config File**: `Data/config.json` (next to the .exe)
 - All imported audio files are stored in the Sounds folder
 - Configuration is automatically saved when changes are made

-## Notes

-- ESC key cannot be assigned as a hotkey (it's used to confirm hotkey assignment)
-- Global hotkeys require at least one modifier key (Ctrl/Alt/Shift/Win)
-- If a hotkey is already in use by another application, you'll be notified